 Hawaii is divided in four islands: the main island Oahu with the capital Honolulu.
 South-east from Oahu is Maui known for its big waves and surfer beaches.
 The biggest and most southern island is as easy as the name says the Big Island/ Island of Hawaii.
 The most northern island is Kauai with lots of nature to explore.

 - Oahu: Famous for Waikiki beach in Honolulu, Oahu is very popular for tourists and therefore quite crowded.
 Near Waikiki there is a great hike to Diamonds head which gives you a magnificent view over the island.
 It is recommended to rent a car or take the public bus (only $2,50) around the island for example to the North shore (Waimea valley, Laniakea Bay with turtles, Haleiwa) or the east with the most beautiful beach in Kailua Bay, great coastlines and a lighthouse.
-Besides there is the historic memorial of Pearl Harbour to visit which should remind of the attack from Japan on the US battleships in the Second World War 1942.
-The tickets for the free tour to the Arizona memorial are quickly sold each morning from 7 to 9a.m.
+Besides there is the historic memorial of Pearl Harbour to visit which reminds of the attack from Japan on the US battleships in the Second World War 1942.
+The tickets for the free tour to the Arizona memorial are handed out each morning from 7 to 9 a.m.
+So be early!

 - Maui: The most famous trip on Maui is the road to Hana because it goes along the north-eastern coastal line with the Twin Falls and other waterfalls, beautiful views over rocky bays and with the Black and Red Sand Beach.
 Another great trip is to the extinct volcano “Haleakala” also in the east of the island but be careful – it can get really cold up there.
 The fisher village Lahaina is good for watersports like diving or surfing.
 There are not too many accommodations on Maui, only five hostels and not many couchsurfing hosts.
 I recommend the “Aloha Surf Hostel” because it is very clean, has free tours everyday (worth $50) and free pancakes in the morning: $48 per night.
 It is located in the hippie yoga village of Paia reachable in 30 min from the Kahului airport by public bus.
 Alternatively the “Banana Bungalow Maui Hostel” is recommendable although it is THE party hostel it includes daily free tours and free pancakes as well and even offers a free airport shuttle.